0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

     The presence of opcodes such as $\texttt{GASPRICE}$ and $\texttt{BALANCE}$ in transactions can result in higher gas usage.

-    The zkEVM's approach to dealing with such transactions is to execute them with the user's signed gas price.
+    zkEVM executes such transactions with the user's signed gas price.

 - **Enhancing prioritization of transactions**